Edgar Lee Hewett: New Mexico Normal School

 In 1893 the New Mexico territorial legislature, anticipating the day when the Territory would achieve statehood, authorized the founding of a normal school at Las Vegas, New Mexico.
 The New Mexico Normal School, as it was originally called (renamed New Mexico Normal University in 1902, later becoming New Mexico Highlands University as it is today), took some time to form, but was ready for its first class of students in 1898.
 By this time Hewett had achieved a modicum of fame, at least locally, and had become friendly with some of the power brokers who were behind the creation of the Normal School.
 He was appointed in 1897 as the first president of the New Mexico Normal School.

 Hewett's time at the head of the Normal School can be viewed as generally successful.
 The college was organized along conventional lines for normal colleges, and commenced with several areas of pedagogy directed to the production of degreed teachers, who were needed by the state-to-be.
 The enrollment increased rapidly and for a time exceeded that of the University of New Mexico in Albuquerque.
 However, Hewett fell afoul of some of the powerful figures of the region who disagreed with his increasingly vocal position that the archaeological resources of New Mexico Territory required preservation.
 He was also criticized for an "unconventional" approach to pedagogy—a euphemism for his enthusiasm for taking students into the field (at the Pajarito Plateau) at summer camps, a highly innovative practice at the time and one that reinforced the concerns that his critics had about his enthusiasm for preserving the sites there.
-Particularly contentious was the fact that he included women in his field camps.
+Particularly contentious was that he included women in his field camps.
 By early 1903 he was pressured out of the president's office.
 Hewett is the namesake for buildings at today's New Mexico Highlands University.

 Hewett's interest in the Pajarito Plateau intensified during his time at the Normal School.
 He enlisted students at the Normal School in the surveying of the Plateau, which gave him a basis for putting his studies there on a more scientific footing.
 He also learned the value of working "the smoke-filled room" to achieve support for his goals.
 This was one of the traits that set him apart from his contemporaries such as Richard Wetherill, and his skills contributed to the next phase of his career.